dxw/playbook/src/working-here/learning-and-development.md

 ### If you need help

-* Contact the HR team, or ask a question in Slack (#help-learning-and-development-bookings)
+* Contact the People team, or ask a question in Slack (#help-learning-and-development-bookings)

 ### The small print